UCM-MHTeam/ios-phrasy-app/README.md

 ## Overview
 ### Description
+Bridging the silence/ambiguity gap between friends and mental health/illness

-Mental health and mental illness can be tough to deal with especially when communicating our emotions or gauging how a friend is feeling behind that "I'm okay" or "I'm tired" reply.
-Phrasy helps facilitate the user to phrase their thoughts into words when they cannot find the words on their own.
+Mental health and mental illness can be tough to deal with, especially when communicating our emotions or gauging how a friend is feeling behind the notorious "I'm okay" or "I'm tired" reply.
+Phrasy helps facilitate the user to phrase their thoughts into words when they cannot find the words to answer the many small-talk and check-in questions.

-This app concept also allows the user to add their friends and see at a high level (like past few days, some sort of stats, etc) if they're doing great, if they need support, or if they require some space at a given time; similar to a status.
 ### App Evaluation

 - **Category:** Health and Wellness
-- **Mobile:** iOS
-- **Story:** Bridging the silence/ambiguity gap between friends and mental health/illness
+- **Mobile:** The phraser system feature can be used on mobile devices and is also viable on a desktop version.
+Everything else seems to only be viable on mobile since features like statuses and statistics are preferred at a quick glance.
+- **Story:** Allows the user to form phrases when they cannot find the words themselves.
+Phrases include labeling emotions, declaring intentions, offering support,  etc.
-- **Market:** General Audience of all ages
+- **Market:** General audience of all ages 4+
-- **Habit:** Yes
-- **Scope:** Simple?
+- **Habit:** Main functionality is not habit based, however mood tracking will heavily rely on it.
+- **Scope:** Focal point is the message phraser first, which can require additional help from professionals and online sources to create phrases for effective communication.

 ## Product Spec

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can view other user status' at a glance
-    * Among friends

 * User can log-in
 * User can register for an account
-* User can see their own profiles
+* User can view other user status' at a glance (only among friends)
 * User can find friends through a query
 * User can view a list of (CA-local) hotlines, wellness centers, etc
-* **User can draft a message based on their current mood**
+* **User can draft a message based on certain criteria**
-    *    Uses a survey form to suggest phrases based on their mood for a message to send
+    *    Uses a survey form to suggest phrases based on their mood, intention, etc. for a message to send

 **Optional Nice-to-have Stories**
 * Users can view their friends' mood stats
 * Chat board (one on one)  (can rethink later)
 * User can share/forward message to different apps (IM, FB Messenger, etc.)
+* User can see their own profiles

 ### 2. Screen Archetypes